-As it is, the book is not technical enough safely watching the titanic battle from the Then the fanboys imagine that these ideas were for the techies, and a parody of a technothriller villain, Otto Skorzeny, getting picked up in a Reich gains currency.
-Add to that the All the same, it is fun to read, though appalling of some of these people whose histories have pub while waiting for a boat to Portugal.
-I Victorious German Arms Syndrome, where the towards the end (that A-bombing), followed by wonder when someone's going to do a book.
-Allies are inexplicably unable to respond to pathos, with a stranded Raumfahrer, ignored in uncovers so many jobs that still exist today, in
+As it is, the book is not technical enough for the techies, and a parody of a technothriller with all its technical detail for the Clancyites.
+All the same, it is fun to read, though appalling towards the end (that A-bombing), followed by pathos, with a stranded Raumfahrer, ignored in space.